prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 ### The age of Large Language Models (LLMs)

 In November 2022, an early demo of ChatGPT (which is OpenAI's interface to GPT 3.5 and above) was released, following which it quickly became the [fastest growing application in history](https://www.forbes.com/sites/cindygordon/2023/02/02/chatgpt-is-the-fastest-growing-ap-in-the-history-of-web-applications/), gaining a million users in just 5 days 🤯!
 Indeed, if you look at the ✨ history on GitHub for some of the major open-source vector database repos, it's clear that there were sharp spikes in the star counts for some of them _after_ the release of ChatGPT in November 2022 and the subsequent release of [ChatGPT plugins](https://openai.com/blog/chatgpt-plugins) in March 2023.
-These factors, and their associated posts in websites like Hacker News and popular media[^1], are a large part of why there's been such a lot of hype in this space.
+These factors, and their associated posts in websites like Hacker News and popular media[^1], are a large part of why there's been such a lot of activity in this space.

 {{< figure src="vector-db-stars.png" caption="Made with ❤️ by [star-history.com](https://star-history.com/#qdrant/qdrant&weaviate/weaviate&milvus-io/milvus&chroma-core/chroma&Date)">}}